Add Your Heading Text Here

 Making the First Request

-Let’s say I am a manufacturer of hardware items like taps, showers, etc., and I am looking for leads near my factory which is based out of New York.
+Let’s say I am a manufacturer of hardware items like taps, showers, etc., and I am looking for leads near my New York-based factory.

-Now, here I can take advantage of data from Google Maps which can help me find hardware shops around me.
+Now, I can use data from Google Maps to find hardware shops near me.

-With the Google Maps API I can extract their phone numbers and then reach out.
+With the Google Maps AP, I can extract their phone numbers and then reach out.

-If you see the Google Maps API documentation, you’ll notice that it requires two mandatory arguments in addition to your secret API key- coordinates and a query. (see the image below)
+If you look at the Google Maps API documentation, you’ll notice that it requires two mandatory arguments in addition to your secret API key- coordinates and a query. (see the image below)

-The coordinates represent the latitude and longitude of New York, which you can easily extract from the Google Maps URL for the New York location.
-The query will be “hardware shops near me”.
+The coordinates represent New York’s latitude and longitude, which you can easily extract from the Google Maps URL for the location.
+The query will be “hardware shops near me.”

-Before writing a single line of code you can try this directly from your dashboard.
-Just enter the coordinates, query, and hit enter.
+Before writing a single line of code, you can try this directly from your dashboard.
+Just enter the coordinates and query, and hit enter.

-Also, you can watch the video below wherein I have quickly explained how you can use Scrapingdog Google Maps API.
+Also, you can watch the video below, in which I have quickly explained how you can use Scrapingdog Google Maps API.

 By the way, a Python code snippet is ready for you on the right-hand side of the dashboard.